xvik/gradle-use-python-plugin/src/doc/docs/guide/docker.md

     This should simplify usage as no changes required to use task with direct python and inside docker.
     Also, all path separators changed according to target os (important when running container from windows host).

+!!! note
+    Environment variable values are not logged (only keys logged) because they might contain secrets.

 ### Exclusive mode

 There is one configuration option available **only for tasks** - exclusive mode: